tyconsulting/blog.tyang.github.io/_posts/2014-05-31-updated-opsmgr-2012-alert-update-connector-management-pack.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/05/image40.png"><img style="display: inline; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/05/image_thumb40.png" alt="image" width="468" height="454" border="0" /></a>

-When there are no running instances, the recovery task “Start One Instance of Alert Update Connector Service” will try to start 1 instance of this service.
-When the number of running instances is greater than 1, the recovery task “Stop and Disable additional running instances” will stop and disable all but 1 running instances.
+When there are no running instances, the recovery task "Start One Instance of Alert Update Connector Service" will try to start 1 instance of this service.
+When the number of running instances is greater than 1, the recovery task "Stop and Disable additional running instances" will stop and disable all but 1 running instances.

 The script execution results can be viewed in Health Explorer: